17 Jan Neti Kriya Video: How To Use a Neti Pot To Naturally Cleanse Your Nose

 Insert the spout into your nostril and tilt the chin upwards slightly.
 Breathe through the mouth and start pouring as you find the right angle.
 After finishing a full pot for the first nostril, blow out any excess water before filling the pot up again and repeating the process on the other nostril.
 The salt water is not meant to sting the nasal passage.
 As different pure salts have varying concentrations, you may need to slightly reduce or increase the amount of salt you dilute in the water.
 Practice outside, over a basin or bath and tilt your nose slightly upwards in the direction of the spout.
 It may take a few goes but once you get the hang of it, you’ll love how awake and clear it makes you feel!
 As Patttabhi Jois said ‘Yoga is 99% practice and 1% theory’.

 NOTE: It’s normal to find that one nostril is clearer/easier than the other, and this will NOT work if your nostril is too blocked.
-Wait until congestion has relieved a bit before trying to use your neti pot to aid clearing the nasal passages further.
+Wait until congestion has relieved a bit before trying to use your neti pot to aid clearing the nasal passages further, and don’t forget to clean your pot after each use.
 Also please ignore my cats’ butt passing by in the foreground!